What are Weight Sensors?

 2. Elastomer Material

-The function of the elastomer of the weight sensor is to transmit external force.
-It must have the same deformation when the same force is applied.
-Because the strain gauge is attached to the elastic body, and the deformation of the elastomer is the deformation of the strain gauge.
-At the same time, the elastomer should be resettable and can reset automatically when the external force disappears.
-Elastomer materials are mainly aluminum alloy, stainless steel, and alloy steel.
+The function of the elastomer in a weight sensor is to transmit external force accurately and consistently.
+It must exhibit identical deformation when the same force is applied.
+Since the strain gauge is attached to the elastic body, the deformation of the elastomer directly translates to strain gauge deformation.
+The elastomer must be fully elastic and automatically reset when the external force is removed.
+Common elastomer materials include:

 3. Adhesive Material